 | Custom development | R100,000 – R500,000+ | R5,000 – R30,000 | Unique business models, complex integrations |

 Ecommerce website cost South Africa ranges from under R1,000 per month for a DIY Shopify or WooCommerce store to R200,000+ for a fully custom agency build.
 The right investment depends on your revenue, technical skills, and how much you value your time versus your budget.
+For broader website cost ranges including non-ecommerce sites, see our website cost South Africa hub.

 Ecommerce Website Cost South Africa: Platform Fees